kullo/client-libkullo/README.md

 ### v49 (2016-06-04)

  * Windows: Fix bug in handling filenames with special chars when adding files to drafts
- * Update SmartSqlite v10
+ * Update SmartSqlite to v10

 ### v48 (2016-05-27)

  * Sync user settings
- * Update SmartSqlite v10
+ * Update SmartSqlite to v10
- * Update Boost 1.61.0
+ * Update Boost to 1.61.0

 ### v47 (2016-04-14)

  * Deduplicate avatars to speed up creating a session
- * Update SmartSqlite v9
+ * Update SmartSqlite to v9

 ### v46 (2016-04-06)